 But it deals mostly with micro-level expressions of power and its laws are not generalizable.

-Furthermore, it boasts its amorality as the proof of being “real-world proof”.
+Furthermore, it boasts its amorality as proof of being “real-world”.

 But that’s how cynics think, and it’s not necessarily how real life works.